-This option would require continued implementation of the current monitoring of the recovery well/gas vents as specified in the leachate recovery program Operations, Maintenance, and Performance Monitoring (OMPM) Plan (MSG 2010b) and EGMP.
+This option would require continued implementation of the current monitoring of the recovery well/gas vents and passive landfill gas vents as specified in the leachate recovery program Operations, Maintenance, and Performance Monitoring (OMPM) Plan (MSG 2010b) and EGMP.
 The majority of the readings over the past 2 years have not shown landfill gas accumulation to be a significant concern, except at MP-13 which has consistently shown elevated levels of methane.
 As outlined in the Ohio EPA response to ESOI's August 27, 2010 monitoring report (Ohio EPA 2010), this option would require continued implementation of the current monitoring plan, sampling the eight points semi-annually and MP-13 weekly.
-If an increased level of landfill gas was recorded at a semi-annual point, weekly monitoring could be implemented to determine if landfill gas is accumulating.
-A passive or active landfill gas recovery system would then be evaluated based on monitoring results.
+Subsequently, based on the Ohio EPAs March 2011 review to address elevated levels of methane during continued contingency monitoring, two new passive vents (PV-9 and PV-10), were installed (July 2011) in the northwest corner of SWMU 5 (see Figure 4).
+Contingency monitoring will continue for the next semi-annual period in accordance with EGMP.
+The need for additional passive or active landfill gas recovery system will be evaluated based on future monitoring results.